-Jason Statham Workout
+Jason Statham – Workout

-The second day of his routine starts off like the first with 10 minutes on the rowing machine.
+The second day of his routine starts off as the first with 10 minutes on the rowing machine.
 But then Statham makes this day all about a functional circuit.
 After the rowing, the second part of his warmup is a static hold circuit where he does the ring dip hold, kettlebell farmer hold, L-sit on Parallettes, and the bodyweight squat hold.
 He does each hold for 30 seconds, allowing himself only 10 seconds to change to the next move.

 The functional circuit workout Statham does for this day was designed by Dan John, a strength coach.
 It’s called The Big Five 55 Workout.
 It’s a 5-move circuit that’s repeated 10 times for a total of 55 reps for each exercise.
-The reps are decreased by 1 in each round and he starts with 10 reps, so it’s 10 reps for the first go-round and 9 reps for the second until he works his way all 10 rounds.
+The reps are decreased by 1 in each round and he starts with 10 reps, so it’s 10 reps for the first go-round and 9 reps for the second until he works his way down through all 10 rounds.
 The moves he does are the front squat, pull-ups, decline parallette push-ups, power cleans, and hanging knees to elbows.

-Jason Statham Diet
+Jason Statham – Diet

 It’s clear that Statham doesn’t eat a lot of junk food, but he has confessed to the occasional gorge on chocolates.
-And, though he does eat a lot of protein, he keeps his fat consumption to a minimal.
-That means only lean beef, if any, and lots of chicken, poached eggs, and fish.
+And, though he does eat a lot of protein, he keeps his fat consumption to a minimum.
+That means only lean beef if any, and lots of chicken, poached eggs, and fish.
 Unlike many, Statham doesn’t go for breaking up his meals into several to be eaten throughout the day.
 Instead, he usually eats the standard three meals and may have a high-protein snack such as peanut butter or a protein bar in between.

 For breakfast, Statham eats hot cereal.
 It’s usually oatmeal but he goes with porridge if he’s in an especially cold climate.
-Along with his cereal he’ll have poached eggs and fresh fruit.
+Along with his cereal, he’ll have poached eggs and fresh fruit.
 His lunch is either miso soup or brown rice and vegetables.
-Then for dinner Statham enjoys meat with steamed veggies or a salad.
-He’s a believer in not eating after 7pm.
+Then for dinner, Statham enjoys meat with steamed veggies or a salad.
+He’s a believer in not eating after 7 pm.